-Note: that the Department of Premier and Cabinet (DPC) has a monitoring role in relation to Government advertising.
-DPC is not responsible for providing assurance on other agencies’ compliance with the Act.
+Note: that the Department of Customer Service has a monitoring role in relation to Government advertising.
+The Department of Customer Service is not responsible for providing assurance on other agencies’ compliance with the Act.
 Completion of peer review does not signify compliance to all other aspects of the Act or the regulatory framework.

 Exceptions to the requirement for compliance certificates

 Routine Advertising under $250,000 (ex GST) does not require compliance certificate according to Government Advertising Regulation 2018 Section 7 if it meets the following:

 - The advertising is approved by an "Authorised Officer" with written authorisation from the Head of the Agency and authority to incur the expenditure (for example Delegations Manual)

 - The Authorised officer is satisfied that the advertising complies with the Government Advertising Act 2011, the Regulation, and the Government Advertising Guidelines